Universiteit Leiden

 Fields of interest

-My primary research interest is in the intersectional domain of development politics and inequality in the global South, with a particular focus on South Asia.
-I have explored this area through investigating into such broad and diverse themes as urban development, illiberalism, politics of space and identity, political dynasticism, social welfare, citizenship and migration, dispossession and displacement, neoliberal governmentality, and communist politics.
-I have written on various facets of political economy of development in contemporary India, using ethnographic, archival as well as mixed-methods research.
+My primary research interest is in the intersectional domain of development politics, political economy and different forms of inequality in the global South, especially India and South Asia.
+I have explored this area by investigating broad and diverse themes such as urban politics, illiberalism, politics of space and identity, political dynasticism, social welfare, citizenship and migration, land dispossession and displacement, neoliberal governmentality, and communist politics.
+I have written on various facets of the political economy of development in contemporary India, using ethnographic, archival as well as mixed-methods research.
 My most recent work explores everyday expressions of marginality, non-state sovereignty, and different notions of belonging.
-I am currently working on several research projects on gender and education, postcolonial hegemony, religious urbanism, and a book on colonial history using personal archives.
+I am currently working on several research projects on gender and education, political factionalism, religious urbanism, and a book on colonial history using personal archives.
 My most recent book is ‘The Politics of Community-making in New Urban India: Illiberal Spaces, Illiberal Cities’ (Routledge, 2023).
 Alongside my research, I also regularly contribute op-ed pieces to different South Asia-centric blogs and media platforms.

 Supervison